rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 weight: 275
 ---
 ### What is a package ?
 A package is a fundamental rapyuta.io resource that represents a declaration of your application.
 A package is the smallest unit of deployment in rapyuta.io.
 It can be deployed either on a device or the cloud or both.

-To make this possible a package must encapsulate information about how it should be built, it’s compatibility and runtime requirements, network endpoints and ROS interfaces it exposes, and any configuration information it may require.
+A package encapsulates information about what strategy is used to build it, its compatibility and runtime requirements, network endpoints and ROS interfaces it exposes, and any configuration information it may require.

-Each package consists of components which in turn are made up of individual executables.
+Each package consists of components, which are made up of individual executables.

 {{% notice note %}}
  **Advanced users** of rapyuta.io should note a package internally supports multiple **plans**, each  which in turn contain the necessary components.